 A Sliver of Hope

-A large display in the entrance proudly states Johns Hopkins Children's Hospital is ranked #5 in the country.
+A large display at the entrance proudly states Johns Hopkins Children's Hospital is ranked #5 in the country.
 I already know Hopkins has one of the best children's hospitals in the country, but I could not help but wonder what difference the top four hospitals would make in the lives of the children I observed.

 Comments